rootofdata/SDS-Brightics/README.md

 # SDS-Brightics

-## Smart Factory Semiconductor Process Optimization
+## Smart Factory Semiconductor Process Optimization (Personal Project)
 #### **Background and Objectives**
 - The objective of this project was to enhance anomaly detection performance in a smart factory setting, specifically focusing on optimizing semiconductor manufacturing processes.
 - The goal was to identify and predict defective products, thereby improving overall product quality.